FSipiano/newbieDictionary/README.md

 **ASCII**

-**Function & variable naming conventions** - A naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.
- - Camel Case: Writing names without spaces or punctuation, indicating the separation of words with a single capitalized letter.
-    Example:
-     - helloWorld
-     - newbieDictionary
- - Pascal Case: Making the first letter of each word capitalized.
-Often used when writing code to name functions, classes, and other objects.
-    Example:
-     - Car
-     - LinkedList
- - kabab-case: Putting a hyphen between words in order to improve readability while allowing them to be used as variables in code.
-    Example:
-     - hello-world
-     - active-multiplier
 **API** - Stands for Application Programming Interface, which provides a comprehensive layer of communication and callbacks to the original software layer, so that it becomes easier to integrate.
 Example- The google maps API allows you to integrate their maps to your apps through their API.

                                                             📖